typesafe/bootstrap/src/dialog/README.md

 #### `open`

-(Re)Opens the dialog.
+(Re)Opens the dialog and returns a promise.

 #### `close([result])`

 Closes the dialog.
 Optionally a result can be specified.
+The result is used to resolve the promise returned by the `open` method.